ad3ller/emonitor/README.rst

 This queries the device for its sensor readings.
 Waits.
 And repeats.

-The data is logged to an SQLite database.
-To plot live data, launch another terminal and execute:
+The data is recorded to an SQLite database.
+To plot the live data, launch another terminal and execute:

 .. code-block:: bash